 identify G as a subgroup of GL(d,q), where q= p^a.
 For each e in

-the group G contains a ppd( d, q; e)-element (see
+G.recognise.E the group G contains a ppd( d, q; e)-element (see

-) and for each e in G.recognise.LE
+IsPpdElement) and for each e in G.recognise.LE it contains a large

 ppd(d, q; e)-element.
 Further, it contains a basic ppd(d,

-q;e)-element if e is in G.recognise.basic
+q;e)-element if e is in G.recognise.basic.
+Finally, the component

-, indicating that G is now known to
+G.recognise.isReducible is false, indicating that G is now known to

 act irreducibly.

-, then G has no
+If RecogniseClassicalNP returns "does not apply", then G has no

-record G.recognise
+record G.recognise.

 indication as to why the algorithm failed to prove that G contains a